What They Do

 Imagery Technicians are visual media specialists and are responsible for the operation, maintenance and management of a wide variety of imaging equipment and products.
-They provide both still and video coverage of the Canadian Forces in support of operations, public affairs and internal communications.
+They provide both still and video coverage of the Forces in support of operations, public affairs and internal communications.

 Imagery Technicians operate still and video cameras; produce prints and video and multi-media products; perform quality control of products; and maintain imaging equipment.
 The primary responsibilities of the Imagery Technician are to: